drcjar/lsr-presentation/lsr-presentation.md

 ##

+- PAF = pc(OR - 1) / OR, where pc is the proportion of cases exposed and OR is the odds ratio
+- Stata metan and metaprop used to calculate pooled OR and PAF respectively
+- The 95\% confidence interval for the OR and PAF from each study included was computed using exact method
+- Fixed effect model where heterogeneity low, random effects model where heterogeneity high

+##

 | Exposure           | Risk estimates (n) | Pooled OR (95% CI) | Pooled PAF \% (95% CI) |
 |--------------------|--------------------|--------------------|------------------------|
 | VGDF               | 7                  | 1.7 (1.2-2.5)      | 23 (11-35)             |